idleberg/m8tro-bootstrap/README.md

 `clean` | delete contents of distribution folder `lint`  | lint included LESS and JavaScript files

+A special case is building the theme for [Bootstrap Listr](https://github.com/idleberg/Bootstrap-Listr), which you can do using `gulp setup --listr`.

 ### Bash script

 1. Clone the repository `git clone https://github.com/idleberg/m8tro-bootstrap.git`